vemiBGH/PULSEE/README.md

   Class `NuclearSpin` is characterized by a quantum number, a gyromagnetic ratio, and a set of methods that return the spherical and cartesian components of the spin vector operator.

-  The subclass `ManySpins` contains the `NuclearSpin` objects representing the individual spins in 😬an ensemble of nuclei, as well as a method for the calculation of the operators of the total spin.
+  The subclass `ManySpins` contains the `NuclearSpin` objects representing the individual spins in an ensemble of nuclei, as well as a method for the calculation of the operators of the total spin.

 * `hamiltonians`